axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

 `syslog-ng-ctl reload [options]`

-Use the `syslog-ng-ctl reload` command to reload the configuration file of {{% productparam "ose" %}} without having to restart the {{% productparam "ose" %}} application.
+Use the `syslog-ng-ctl reload` command to reload the configuration file of {{% param "product.ose" %}} without having to restart the {{% param "product.ose" %}} application.
 The `syslog-ng-ctl reload` works like a SIGHUP.

 The `syslog-ng-ctl reload` command returns 0 if the operation was successful, 1 otherwise.